Thorstensen/forte-k8s-workshop/README.md

-# Betting Service
+# Match Scheduler

-This service provides betting functionalities for users to place bets on soccer matches, manage odds, and process payouts.
+This service is responsible for scheduling soccer matches, managing fixtures, and handling rescheduling or cancellations.